parantes/time-normalized-f0/README.md

 ## Parameters

-Upon running the script, a window like the one shown below will be shown where the user has to set a number of parameters.
+Upon running the script, a window like the one below will appear, where the user has to set a number of parameters.

 ![Script GUI](figs/script-gui.png)